Kariuki11/Deep-JavaScript-Understanding/Definations.md

-**Essential ECMAScript Terms for JavaScript Developers**
+**Essential ECMAScript Terms**

-Below is a breakdown of the most important ECMAScript terms from section 4.4 with their meanings, usage, and examples in JavaScript.
+Below is a breakdown of the most important ECMAScript terms with their meanings, usage, and examples in JavaScript.
 These are core to understanding how JavaScript (the language based on ECMAScript) works.

 ---